 Just enjoy the cooler weather, nice hotels and spa, skip the touristy places and go see the untouched nature while it’s still there.

-Did you visit Cameron Highlands lately?
+Have you been to Cameron Highlands lately?

 Read my other Cameron Highlands related blog posts: